codebytere/node-mac-permissions/README.md

 Checks the authorization status for microphone access.
 If the status check returns:

-- `not determined`, the microphone access authorization will prompt the user to authorize or deny.
+* `not determined` - The microphone access authorization will prompt the user to authorize or deny.
 The Promise is resolved after the user selection with either `authorized` or `denied`.
-- `denied`, the `Security & Privacy` System Preferences window is opened with the Microphone privacy key highlighted.
+* `denied` -T he `Security & Privacy` System Preferences window is opened with the Microphone privacy key highlighted.
 On open of the `Security & Privacy` window, the Promise is resolved as `denied`.
-- `restricted`, the Promise is resolved as `restricted`.
+* `restricted` - The Promise is resolved as `restricted`.

 Your app must provide an explanation for its use of capture devices using the `NSMicrophoneUsageDescription` `Info.plist` key; Calling this method or attempting to start a capture session without a usage description raises an exception.